numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 Whether or not a string is stored directly on the arena buffer or in the heap is signaled by setting the ``NPY_STRING_SHORT`` flag on the string data.
-Because the maximum size of a heap-allocated string is limited, this flag can never be set for a valid heap string.
+Because the maximum size of a heap-allocated string is limited to the size of the largest 7-byte unsized integer, this flag can never be set for a valid heap string.

 Arena Allocator
 +++++++++++++++